 Discount Rate.
 The discount rate used to measure the total pension liability was 8.1%.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rates specified in statue.
 Based on that assumption, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the total pension liability.

-(2) Geometric real rates of return in addition to assumed inflation of 1.6% per Cliffwater's 2016 capital market assumptions.
+$^{(2)}$ Geometric real rates of return equal the expected return minus the assumed inflation rate of 2.0%, per Cliffwater's 2017 capital market assumptions

 (3) Includes vintage years 2006-present of Quarter Pooled Horizon IRRs.